 Student desks and office desks can overlap, but they are not always solving the same problem.

-A student desk often suits lighter use.
-Think laptop study, writing, online classes, basic storage and maybe a small lamp.
+A student desk often suits lighter use: laptop study, writing, online classes, basic storage and maybe a small lamp.
 The priority is usually a simple surface that fits well without dominating the room.

 An office desk for work from home can need a bit more from it.
-That might mean:
+That might mean space for a monitor, keyboard, mouse, paperwork, better cable management and longer hours sitting there each day.

 So while both can work in compact rooms, the right choice depends on what the desk is actually being asked to do.
 Someone doing occasional bills and emails has very different needs to someone working there five days a week.